Revelation 4 and 5: The Divine Council and Christ’s Reign (Series Part 3)

 The Old Testament has snapshots of throne-room scenes where a court seat in heaven to execute a judgment.
 Yahweh and other divine beings make up the court or divine council.
 The vision that John details here has allusions to other divine courtroom scenes such as in Ezekiel 1, 1 Kings 22:19-22, and Daniel 7.
 The example in 1 Kings 22 may be instructive here.
 Yahweh had already determined to judge Ahab, the king of Israel.
 But he left open just exactly how to achieve the judgment.
 So, he asked the seated court participants for ideas and opinions.
 When someone came up with an idea that Yahweh knew would get the job done, he approved.

-Similarly, Revelation 4-5 presents a divine court seated for the business of the day.
-Chapter 4 details the throne room setting, and key council members present.
-Yahweh sits on a throne, surrounded by twenty-four elders sitting on twenty-four thrones.
+Similarly, Revelation 4-5 presents a divine court seated for the day’s business.
+Chapter 4 details the throne room setting and the key council members present.
+Yahweh sits on a throne, surrounded by twenty-four elders on twenty-four thrones.
 Scholars have yet to produce a decisive explanation of the identity of the elders.
 Are they human elders or divine beings?
 If human, why twenty-four?
-There is not really a straightforward precedent for the number, but some scholars hold that the number combines the old with the new—12 sons of Israel and 12 apostles of Jesus.
+There is no straightforward precedent for the number, but some scholars hold that the number combines the old with the new—12 sons of Israel and 12 apostles of Jesus.
+(See my exchange with a Catholic priest on this subject here.)
 The chapter ends with praises of Yahweh as being worthy to receive glory, honor, and power because he is the creator of all things.
-Note that the events covered all the way to chapter 20 have this divine council meeting as a background.
+Note that the events covered up to chapter 20 have this divine council meeting as a background.
 The proceedings of this court continue up to chapter 20.

 Chapter 5 properly begins the business of the day.
 In this chapter, John continues the Jesus story where the Gospels and Acts left off.
 The Gospels, in different theology-inflected ways, tell the story of the birth, ministry, death, burial, and resurrection of the Son.
 Acts briefly discusses the ascension.
 Luke tells us in Act that Jesus was “taken up to heaven” (1:2) in full view of a multitude of onlookers until “a cloud hid him from their sight” (1:9).
 What happens when he gets to heaven?
 Gulley writes, “Revelation 4-5 is the inauguration of Christ as the King/Priest co-regent on the Father’s throne” (79).
 This inauguration as a High Priest and King happened—like every consequential event, we may infer—during a divine council proceeding resulting in his seating at the right hand of the Majesty (Hebrews 1:3, Matthew 26:64, Luke 22:69, Mark 14:62).
 The language of seating on the throne is a language of reigning.